 For startup and small business, hiring relatively low-paid workers is a huge benefit; therefore, they welcome recent grads with great pleasure.

-And they have many reasons for this: young individuals learn easily, are serious about their first work, have a fresh approach to common things, and are good experts in new techs.
+And they have many reasons for this: young individuals like college graduates learn easily, are serious about their first work, have a fresh approach to common things, and are good experts in new techs.

 All of these allow them to add some value to the businesses.